-The CWA was formed by a small group of local citizens who were concerned about the health of the watershed and its fish and wildlife resources.
-Since that humble beginning, the CWA has established a well-organized restoration program that is valued and supported throughout the watershed.
+The Coquille Watershed Association (CoqWA) was formed in 1994 by a small group of local citizens who were concerned about the health of the watershed and its natural resources.
+Since that humble beginning, CoqWA has established programs in restoration, monitoring, and education that are valued and supported throughout the watershed.

-The CWA is active in all the communities of the Coquille Basin, working with the cities & Coos County, non-profits and NGO’s, civic groups and the Ports of Coquille and Bandon.
-We aim to serve as a clearinghouse of natural resource information for the community and welcome all to be part of the health of the watershed.
+Since it’s inception, CoqWA has remained active in all the communities of the Coquille watershed, working with ranchers, farmers, timber companies, the cities & Coos County, non-profits and NGO’s, civic groups, the Coquille Indian Tribe, and the Ports of Coquille and Bandon.
+CoqWA has and continues to serve as a clearinghouse of natural resource information for the community and welcomes all to participate in our programming.